- Location: Knight Library, Third Floor

 Additional resources for music are microfilm copies of older magazines and journals, as well as music resources published only in microfilm form, which are located in Microforms.

 The Douglass Room

 The Douglass Room houses over the Knight Library audio collection, comprising 19,000 compact discs, nearly 30,000 LP records, and about 2,500 cassette tapes.
 In addition, this room houses the library's Historic Sheet Music Collection.
-Other features include 4 audio listening stations, 5 Creative Musicians' Workstations computers, the Music Reference desk, a 20-seat reservable seminar classroom, a study lounge area, and 2 recording and audio production studios built in 2019.
+Other features include 4 audio listening stations, 5 Creative Musicians' Workstations computers, the Music Reference desk, a 20-seat reservable seminar classroom, a study lounge area, and 2 recording and audio production studios.

 Special Music Collections

 The Music Collection is home to one archival collection, the Historic Sheet Music Collection, comprising roughly 26,000 pieces of commercial popular and light classical sheet music published between 1830 and 1960.
 Approximately 1200 of these pieces have been digitized and are free to view and download from the Digital Sheet Music Collection.

 All other archives of musicians and music-related primary sources are housed in the Knight Library's Special Collections and University Archives Department.
 A selected list of UO's music manuscript collections may be found in the research guide to Arts, Architecture & Literature in Special Collections Collections of particular note include: